 The development of biopharmaceutical products, including conducting preclinical studies and clinical trials, is a very time-consuming, expensive and uncertain process that takes years to complete.
-Our operations have consumed substantial amounts of cash since inception, and we expect our expenses to increase in connection with our ongoing activities, particularly as we continue our clinical trials of our product candidates PYX-201, PYX-106 and PYX-107 and advance our other preclinical research and development programs.
-For example, to refocus development efforts and spending towards our most advanced programs, we have elected to pause preclinical development of PYX-203 and PYX-102.
+Our operations have consumed substantial amounts of cash since inception, and we expect our expenses to increase in connection with our ongoing activities, particularly as we continue our clinical trials of our product candidates PYX-201 and PYX-106 and advance our other preclinical research and development programs.
+For example, to refocus development efforts and spending towards our most advanced programs, we have elected to pause preclinical development of PYX-203, PYX-102 and PYX-107.
 Even if one or more of the product candidates that we develop is approved for commercial sale, we anticipate incurring significant costs associated with sales, marketing, manufacturing and distribution activities.
 Our expenses could increase beyond expectations if we are required by the FDA, the EMA or other comparable regulatory authorities to perform clinical trials or preclinical studies in addition to those that we currently anticipate.
 Other unanticipated costs may also arise.
 Because the design and outcome of our planned and anticipated clinical trials are highly uncertain, we cannot reasonably estimate the actual amount of resources and funding that will be necessary to successfully complete the development and commercialization of any product candidate we develop.
 Accordingly, we will need to obtain substantial additional funding in order to continue our operations.

-As of March 31, 2024, we had approximately \$157.0 million in cash, cash equivalents, and short-term investments.
-Following the end of the first quarter of 2024, on April 8, 2024, we received \$8.0 million from Novartis to transfer our rights to future royalties on the net sales of Beovu®.
-We believe that our cash, cash equivalents and short-term investments as of March 31, 2024, along with the payment received from Novartis will be sufficient to fund our operations into the second half of 2026.
+As of June 30, 2024, we had approximately \$155.7 million in cash, cash equivalents, and short-term investments.
+Based on our current operating plan, we believe that our existing cash, cash equivalents and short-term investments will be sufficient to fund our operations into the second half of 2026, including our current projections for PYX-201's next phase of clinical development.